 Getting Participant Feedback

-To make future meetings more productive, it is helpful to collect evaluation information from meeting participants (e.g., using an evaluation form).
-There are many many methods for evaluating a meeting; for example, a “Plus/Delta” method includes asking participants to make positive comments about the meeting (plusses) and comments on changes that could be made to improve meetings in the future (deltas).
+To make future meetings more productive, it is helpful to collect evaluation information from meeting participants (e.g., using an opens in a new windowevaluation formopens PDF file ).
+There are many many methods for evaluating a meeting; for example, a opens in a new window“Plus/Delta” methodopens PDF file includes asking participants to make positive comments about the meeting (plusses) and comments on changes that could be made to improve meetings in the future (deltas).

 Navigating in Rough Seas excerpts are taken from NOAA training materials used in their Planning and Facilitating Collaborative Meetings